Jean Froissard

 Jean Froissard is a French writer and a leading authority on the subject of horsemanship.
-He has written a number of reference works on the subject, some of them co-written with his wife Lily Powell who is also an award-winning novelist in her own right.
+He has written a number of reference works on the subject, some of them co-written with his wife Lily Powell who is also a novelist.
 Froissard has been conferred the highest degree of Ecuyer Professeur by the French Equestrian Federation.
 He lives with his wife in Paris, France.